tarikkavaz/Payload-Localized-Boilerplate/ADDING_LANGUAGES.md

-# Adding New Languages to Payload Localized Website
+# Adding New Languages to Payload Localized Boilerplate

 This guide explains how to add new languages to the Payload CMS localized website.
 The project uses `next-intl` for internationalization and supports both frontend translations and Payload CMS admin localization.